flutter/website/src/testing/native-debugging.md

 for all target platforms in the Flutter app directory.

 ## Debug Dart and native language code at the same time

+This section explains how to debug the Dart code in your Flutter app and any native code with its regular debugger.
+This capability allows you to leverage Flutter's hot reload when editing native code.

 ### Debug Dart and Android code using Android Studio